dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 - Repository confusions removed
 - Code check-ins risks averted

-A lot of work got automated, and each automation chipped away at the manager's tasks.
-Till one day, companies realized: if half the tasks are automated, why pay a full-time employee for the remaining half?
-Managers became overpaid for their roles.
+A lot of work got automated, and **each automation chipped away at the manager's tasks**.
+Till one day, companies realized: **if half the tasks are automated, why pay a full-time employee for the remaining half?
+Managers became overpaid for their roles.**

 This shift prompted a reevaluation from the business side.